SatrioAri/FarmingSimulator25/README.md

 5. **Level Up**: Focus on harvests to gain EXP and unlock more plots
 6. **Upgrade Early**: Water capacity upgrades give more flexibility
 7. **Risk vs Reward**: Epic Boxes cost more but have better legendary chances
+8. **Watch the Market**: Check the Market Trends panel and harvest when your crops have high demand
+9. **Strategic Storage**: Hold crops in storage until market prices peak, but watch for decay warnings
+10. **Fertilize Valuables**: Use fertilizer on Epic/Legendary crops for pest protection and quality boost

 ---